Looking for quick CNY goodie recipe? Learn how to make these easy melt-in-mouth pineapple tarts…

 If you are making homemade pineapple paste, choose the Morris pineapple for best taste!
 Smell the bottom of the pineapple.
 Ripe ones will have a pleasantly sweet pineapple scent.
 I like to have a 50-50 mix of ripe and slightly unripe pineapples.

-If you want to be sure, you can try out store bought pineapple paste.
+Again, if you are inexperienced, you can try out store bought pineapple paste.
 If you are feeling adventurous, and have some time on hand, try cooking your own pineapple jam!